SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ``private``
-    Apply this modifier to a declaration to indicate the declaration can be accessed only by code within the declaration's immediate enclosing scope, and by code within an extension to that declaration in the same file.
+    Apply this modifier to a declaration to indicate the declaration can be accessed only by code within the declaration's immediate enclosing scope.

+For the purpose of access control, extensions that are in the same file as the declaration of the type they extend behave as if they were part of that type's declaration.
+Private members declared in the type's declaration can be accessed from extensions, and private members declared in one extension can be accessed from other extensions and from the type's declaration.

 Each access-level modifier above optionally accepts a single argument, which consists of the ``set`` keyword enclosed in parentheses (for instance, ``private(set)``).